 - a.
 Support full funding of Byrne Justice Assistance Grants Support the preservation of funding levels for existing safety programs such as the Byrne Justice Grant (Byrne/JAG) Program and oppose efforts to reduce or divert funding away from these programs. - b.
 Support continued funding of FEMA's Assistance to Firefighters Grant (AFG) program Support continued funding to enhance the safety of the public and firefighters with respect to fire-related hazards by providing direct financial assistance to eligible fire departments, nonaffiliated Emergency Medical Services organizations, and State Fire Training Academies.
-This funding is for critically needed resources to equip and train emergency personnel to recognized standards, enhance operations efficiencies, foster interoperability, and support community resilience.
+This funding is for critically needed resources to equip and train emergency personnel to recognized standards, enhance operations efficiencies, foster interoperability, and support community resilience. - c.

-- c.
 Support legislation that resolves the conflict federal statutes have with legalization of recreational cannabis use in California ideally, this includes removing cannabis as a schedule 1 drug and providing cannabis businesses with access to business banking services by changing federal banking access laws.
-Barring a legislative solution by Congress, the County supports reinstatement of the concepts stated in the Cole Memo that allows commercial cannabis activities to operate free and clear of federal enforcement interference so long as the County has a robust regulatory framework in place. - d.
-Urge common-sense gun safety legislation
+Barring a legislative solution by Congress, the County supports reinstatement of the concepts stated in the past Justice Department memorandums allowing for commercial cannabis activities to operate free and clear of federal enforcement interference so long as the County has a robust regulatory framework in place. - d.
+Urge common-sense gun safety legislation. - e.
+Support sustainable Federal Aviation Administration (FAA) funding for airport safety related projects on public and private property on or near our airports.